Career Survival for the Law Enforcement Officer

 Continuing Education/Seminar Coordinator/Instructor

-Upon successful completion of this course, you will receive one (1) hour of continuing education credit in the area of fair and impartial policing practices including implicit bias recognition for interpersonal studies.
-The fee for this course is $10.
+Upon successful completion of this course, you will have earned two (2) hours of Missouri Peace Officer Standards and Training (POST) continuing education in Interpersonal Perspectives, meeting the requirement for Officer well-being, including mental health awareness.
+The fee for this course is $15.
 Payment will be collected during the enrollment process.
-You will have thirty days (30) to complete this course.

 Assignments & Grades